codess-aus/PL-900/Bus_value.md

 You should use Power Bl to create data visualizations.
 Power Bl allows you to gather data from multiple sources, model it, create visualizations, reports and dashboards.

+You can use Power Bl services to create dashboards and reports to help users to visualize data from internal and external sources.

 ## Power Apps Portal
 Create a new customer site for your followers with **Power Apps Portals**.
 You can increase the number of followers with a customer site in Power Apps Portal.
 However, this will not help you to understand the customers and increase their engagement.